weibeld/heroku-buildpack-run/README.md

 The initial working directory is the root directory of your application.

-For aborting the build at any point in `buildpack-run.sh`, you can use `exit 1`.
+For aborting the build at any point, you can use the `exit` command with a non-zero exit code, e.g. `exit 1`.

 This buildpack is useful for finding out information about the build process.